vmc-coding/joinc/crates/libjoincserde/README.md

 # libjoincserde

-The serde library of project joinc, implementing (de)serializing for the format used to communicate with the BOINC clients.
+The serde library of project joinc implementing (de)serializing for the GUI RPC protocol used to communicate with the BOINC clients.

+The serializer is a native implementation, the deserializer is quick-xml.

 ## dependencies